Ferm0494/forms/README.md

-## Building with active records
+## Forms

-> The purpose of this project was to learn about associations in rails and models
+> The purpose of this project was to learn about forms for rails and routing with them

 ## Built With